 Rather than name multiple agents, it makes more sense to name alternate agents.
 If your named agent passes away or is otherwise unable to perform his or her required duties, then the responsibility would fall to your alternate agent.
 This can also be a diplomatic way to deal with family issues, as people named as alternates would still feel trusted and included.
 You should, however, take the task of choosing an alternate just as seriously as naming the primary candidate.
 Never select someone you wouldn't trust and really want making decisions for you simply to avoid family issues.

 Rather than choose a health care agent you are not comfortable with, you should consider simply not naming one.
 If you don't name an agent, your treatment will largely be guided by your living will (something an agent could never override anyways).
 If you do not name an agent, make sure you really spend time on your living will to cover as many scenarios as possible, and contact your doctor and hospital to discuss your medical care wishes and how to best see them carried out.

-As you begin down the road to estate planning, one of the most crucial decisions you will make is whether or not to name a health care agent.
-While this type of decision is highly personal, it is important to talk about the legal implications with a skilled estate planning attorney in your area.
-Start today with a free initial legal evaluation.
+As you begin down the road of estate planning, one of the most crucial decisions you will make is whether or not to name a health care agent.
+While this type of decision is highly personal, it's important to contact a local estate planning attorney to discuss the legal implications of selecting a health care agent.